cucumber/vscode/README.md

 If your `.feature` files and step definition files are in an unconventional file structure, you need to change the settings to make autocomplete work properly.

+With multi-root workspaces, you will need to either specify glob paths for each workspace individually (e.g. `workspace-a/features/*.feature` and `workspace-b/features/*.feature`) or specify a glob path that matches all of them (e.g. `**/features/*.feature`).
+See [VSCode documentation for configuring a multi-root workspace](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_workspace-file-schema).

 ### `cucumber.features`